Examine economic and social development in the cultural context of Vietnam, one of Asia's most dynamic and rapidly changing countries.

 Located on the banks of the Red River, 1,000-year-old Hanoi is Vietnam’s capital, its center of government, and the cradle of Vietnamese civilization.
 Here, you’ll visit Van Mieu temple, the first and oldest university in Vietnam; the Presidential Palace; and the Vietnam Museum of Ethnology.
 You’ll also see the newly excavated Imperial City of Thang Long, built in the eleventh century, when Vietnam gained independence from Chinese occupation.

-You’ll also meet historians and members of the Vietnamese National Assembly; discuss the preservation of cultural heritage sites with government officials and residents; and observe NGOs in action, including Catholic Relief Services, Oxfam, UNICEF, and UNDP.
+You’ll also meet historians and members of the Vietnamese National Assembly; discuss the preservation of cultural heritage sites with government officials and residents; and observe international and local NGOs — including Catholic Relief Services, Oxfam, UNICEF, and UNDP — in action.

 In Sapa, in Vietnam’s northern highlands, you’ll experience indigenous cultures and local music, dress, embroidery, and other crafts.
 You’ll learn about the Hmong, Dao, and Giay ethnic groups in nearby villages.
 You may witness the work of a Red Dao shaman or indigo dyeing by Hmong women and meet local students.